superlinked/VectorHub/docs/use_cases/recSys-basic.md

-We see that the number of articles dropped from around 200K to around 8.5K.
+By filtering out articles that were published on or before 2018-01-01, we've refined out article set from around 200K to roughly 8.5K.

 We will also remove news with short headlines (shorter than 7 words), and then drop duplicates based on headline.